 3. Bring something to do in the lines

 Lines are not fun.
 Waiting is not fun.
 Kids who whine are only voicing what us adults wish we could complain about.
 And during the summer and near the holidays, the lines can get out of control.
 Our go-to to make the lines less tedious is to always pass out food.
 We feed our kids in the line and the lines seem to move quicker.

 Now that my kids are older and are well versed in Disney movies, we started Disney trivia in the lines and we name all the Disney cats or guess the villain.
-We use the trivia cards from Beat the Parents but leave the game board at home.
+We use the trivia cards from Beat the Parents or from Disney Pictopia (but we leave the game boards at home.)

 We also search for Hidden Mickeys because they’re everywhere.
 Our favorite is the shadow of R2D2’s Mickey Ears in the Star Tours line.